A FOTF exclusive interview with the visionary filmmaker, author and trustee of the Ray and Diana Harryhausen Foundation John Walsh

 And finally, I would like to extend my personal thanks to both John Walsh for giving up his time and granting this exclusive Future of the Force interview and to Connor Heaney and the Ray and Diana Harryhausen Foundation for making this possible.

-Harryhausen: The Lost Movies by John Walsh is published by Titan Books and will hit bookshelves on September 10th.
+Harryhausen: The Lost Movies by John Walsh is published by Titan Books and is available to but NOW!

 For more details about the Ray Harryhausen: Titan of Cinema (Centenary Exhibition) and the legacy of the great man himself, head over to the Ray and Diana Harryhausen Foundation website.
 Follow John and the Ray and Diana Harryhausen Foundation on Twitter here: @walshbros @Ray_Harryhausen